 When you are buying a new door, remember that you can reduce the size of the door but you cannot make a door bigger, so choose carefully.

-Note that you should measure the door frame, not the door itself.
+NOTE: you should measure the door frame, not the door itself.
 Double check each measurement to make sure that you are definitely buying a door that fits.

 If you are buying a door that is intended to fit a non-standard opening, make sure that it is a solid door, or that the lippings are big enough.
 Flush doors and hollow cored doors are often not intended for trimming, and if you cut too much off the lippings it will reveal the hollow core inside.
 UPVC doors cannot be trimmed, so you will need to make sure that if you buy one of those it will fit perfectly.
 Confirm that the frame is square so that fitting the door is a hassle-free process.